By: Author John Cunningham. Published: 2018/12/07 at 1:50 pm

-If you want a reliable mower all season, and who doesn’t?
-Then your Riding mower will need a tune-up at least once a year, preferable in the spring before the season starts.
+If you want a reliable mower all season, who doesn’t?
+Then your Riding mower will need a tune-up at least once a year, preferably in the spring before the season starts.

 - Oil & filter change